 - Camarillo Premium Outlets – Notable re-openings include: Gucci, Marc Jacobs, Kate Spade.
 More outlet stores are opening daily!

-- Additional Retail Stores – including shops and boutiques in Old Town Camarillo and other local retail centers.
+- Additional Retail Stores – including shops and boutiques in Old Town Camarillo and other local retail centers are open.

 - Attractions – Studio Channel Islands Art Studio is open for private gallery visits only.
 Private tickets are available for those who would like to view the exhibitions.
 Visit website for dates.